-Lesson learned: different colors have different meanings, such as red can sometimes create a sense of urgency.
-The main goal with your CTAs is to make sure they stand out and there is a good contrast between your button color and the color of your website design.
+Lesson learned: different colors have different meanings.
+For instance, red can sometimes create a sense of urgency.
+The main goal with your CTAs is to make sure they stand out.
+You can accomplish it by creating a strong contrast between the color of your button and your website design.

 Tactic #3: Location, location, location

 Just like with any business, location is one of the most important factors.
-You should test adding CTAs above the fold, below the fold and anywhere you think it makes sense.
+You should test adding CTAs above the fold, below the fold and anywhere else you think makes sense.

-I tried testing the call to action placement on NeilPatel.com and found that placement had a big impact on the conversion rate.
+I tested the call-to-action placement on NeilPatel.com and found that placement had a big impact on the conversion rate.
 I tried adding one above the fold, but it didn’t perform as well as placing it right below the fold.

-Through surveying I quickly learned that people wanted to read a bit more and learn what I had to offer before seeing a call to action.
+Through surveying I quickly realized that people wanted to read a bit more to learn what I had to offer, before seeing a call to action.
 For this reason having a call to action above the fold caused a decrease in conversions by 17%.

 Lesson learned: don’t assume that placing your call to action higher on the page will boost your conversion rate.
-Make sure your visitors know what they are going to get before you present them with a call to action.
+Make sure your visitors know what they are getting before you present them with a call to action.

 Tactic #4: Design matters

-I ran an a/b test on the Quick Sprout Traffic System in which I tested the overall design of the call to action.
+I ran an A/B test on the Quick Sprout Traffic System to test the overall design of the call to action.
 The original call to action was just a button that said “add to cart”.

 Tactic #5: Timing is everything

-The video was 30 minutes long, so you would assume that it dropped their conversion rate.
-Especially because you couldn’t fast forward through the video or skip to the end.
-But because they delayed the button from appearing, it forced people to watch their video, which caused their conversions to increase by 144%.
+The video was 30 minutes long, so you would assume that it dropped their conversion rate, especially because you couldn’t fast forward through the video or skip to the end.
+But because they delayed the button from appearing, it forced people to watch their video, which increased their conversions by 144%.

 Lesson learned: by forcing people to understand what you are selling and the benefits of it, you can increase your conversion rate.
-A great way to do this is to not show a user your call to action button until you get them to read what you are offering.
-This helps prequalify potential customers and helps get them excited on what you have to offer.
+A great way to do this is to not show users your call-to-action button until you get them to read what you are offering.
+This helps pre-qualify potential customers and get them excited on what you have to offer.

 Tactic #6: Be creative

 CTAs don’t have to be buttons.
-We recently tested something unique, in which we added a call to action button within a video on our KISSmetrics blog.
-Once you are done watching the video within it we show you a call to action to signup for our analytics service.
+We recently tested something unique.
+We added a call-to-action button within a video on our KISSmetrics blog.
+Once you are done watching the video, within it we show you a call to signup for our analytics service.

 That call to action gets 380% more clicks than our normal sidebar call to action.
 And it drives 65% more clicks than our call to action within our Qualaroo survey.